quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Version Negotiation Validation {#version-validation}

-The transport parameters include three fields that encode version information.
-These retroactively authenticate the version negotiation (see
-{{version-negotiation}}) that is performed prior to the cryptographic handshake.
+Though the cryptographic handshake has integrity protection, two forms of QUIC version downgrade are possible.
+In the first, an attacker replaces the QUIC version in the Initial packet.
+In the second, a fake Version Negotiation packet is sent by an attacker.
+To protect against these attacks, the transport parameters include three fields that encode version information.
+These parameters are used to retroactively authenticate the choice of version (see
+{{version-negotiation}}).

 The cryptographic handshake provides integrity protection for the negotiated version as part of the transport parameters (see {{transport-parameters}}).
-As a result, modification of version negotiation packets by an attacker can be detected.
+As a result, attacks on version negotiation by an attacker can be detected.

 The client includes the initial_version field in its transport parameters.
 The initial_version is the version that the client initially attempted to use.
 If